-For this case study, operational data from the DHS are assumed to be attainable for two working conditions: one characterized by lower power demand and the other by higher demand.
+For this case study, operational data from the DHS are assumed to be attainable for two working conditions: one characterised by lower power demand and the other by higher demand.
 These two operation modes can represent the summer and winter operating conditions of a DHS \cite{la2023optimal}.
 Consequently, two data-based models are identified to form the ensemble.
-Note that monitoring techniques can be used to identify when such an ensemble is inadequate for modelling the real system, compensating by enlarging the ensemble with more models \cite{de2025learning}; however, this is out of the scope of the current work.
 For the first working condition, a one-week input-output dataset $\mathcal{D}^{\scriptscriptstyle[1]}$ is collected with a sampling time of $\tau = 5$ minutes to identify model $\mathcal{M}^{\scriptscriptstyle[1]}$, where the controllable supply temperature $T_0^\text{s}$ is varied across its entire operating range using multilevel pseudorandom binary sequences (MPRBS) and the disturbances $P_j^\text{c}$, for $j=1,\hdots,5$, follow typical profiles observed in DHSs \cite{la2023optimal}, assumed to be measured during a specific season with thermal demand between 100 and 300 kW \cite{de2025learning}.
 A second one-week input-output dataset $\mathcal{D}^{\scriptscriptstyle[2]}$ is then collected to identify model $\mathcal{M}^{\scriptscriptstyle[2]}$, again varying $T_0^\text{s}$ over its full range using MPRBS, while considering the disturbance profiles representative of a different season with thermal demand between 150 and 350 kW \cite{de2025learning}.
-Although various model architectures could be employed, in this work we adopt the data-based model proposed in \cite{de2024physics}, which employs gated recurrent unit (GRU) networks within the recurrent neural network (RNN) family, due to their strong approximation capabilities and relatively simple architecture \cite{bonassi2022recurrent}.
+Although various model architectures could be employed, in this work we adopt the data-based model proposed in \cite{de2024physics}, which employs gated recurrent unit (GRU) networks within the recurrent neural network (RNN) family, due to their strong approximation capabilities and simple architecture \cite{bonassi2022recurrent}.